I'd encourage you to learn basic theory for any instrument, but it is definitely easier to see on piano.

 This formula is the same for every major chord.

 If you play a C chord and add a B note, it gives you C maj 7, a four-note chord - Shown in red.
 Change the top note to B flat, and you have C7.
 Shown in a strange violet colour.
 Take that note down one more step and you have C6 (not shown) So C6 just means " C chord with the note A added" - A being the sixth note up in the C major scale.

-If we take a C chord, C,E,G or 1,3,5 in intervals and flatten the third, we end up with a minor chord, C minor.
+If we take a C chord, C,E,G or 1,3,5 in intervals and flatten the third, we end up with a C minor.
 This is shown in green.
 The formula for this chord is 1, b3, 5.
 So to change any major chord to minor, just flatten the 3rd.
 Conversely, to make any minor chord into a major chord, move the 3rd back up one step, or one semitone.